Skip to main content

 • Multiple filters combine with AND logic

-• Filters persist across reports until removed
+• Filters persist across reports until removed or cleared

 Combining Filters